sismicfr/pypdffiller/docs/source/commands/fill_form.rst

       -d DATA_PATH, --data DATA_PATH
                             Path to the data file defining the field/value pairs.
                             It can be a json or yaml file format.
+                            It can be also - to read data file from stdin.
       -o OUTPUT_PATH, --output OUTPUT_PATH
                             Path to the output PDF file.
       -f, --flatten, --no-flatten